arummel/arummel.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fifth-year PhD candidate in the Swartz Lab in the Department of Ecology and Evolutionary Biology at Brown University.
+I'm a sixth-year PhD candidate in the Swartz Lab in the Department of Ecology and Evolutionary Biology at Brown University.

 Bats, the only mammals capable of powered flight, find themselves in a unique thermal environment.
 Since they are primarily active at night their wings are vulnerable to substantial radiative and conductive heat loss, even in warm ambient conditions.
 Despite the potential for